onary/django-cms/docs/reference/templatetags.rst

     model attribute.
 This helps prevent a range of security vulnerabilities stemming from HTML, JavaScript, and CSS Code Injection.

-    To change this behavior, the project administrator should carefully review each use of this template tag and ensure that all content which is rendered to a page using this template tag is cleansed of any potentially harmful HTML markup, CSS styles or JavaScript.
+    To change this behaviour, the project administrator should carefully review each use of this template tag and ensure that all content which is rendered to a page using this template tag is cleansed of any potentially harmful HTML markup, CSS styles or JavaScript.